-DF, as a qualified private foundation, is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code (the "Code"), and contributions to it may be deductible by donors for federal and state income tax purposes.
+DF, as a qualified private foundation, is exempt from federal income taxes under Section 501(c)(3) of the Code, and contributions to it may be deductible by donors for federal and state income tax purposes.

 Recent Accounting Pronouncement

 In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standard Update (ASU) 2016-02 - Leases (ASC 842), which sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract (i.e. lessees and lessors).